 You must edit certain resource types so they are FireDrill-enabled.
 Making a resource type FireDrill-enabled changes the way that VCS checks for concurrency violations.
 Typically, when FireDrill is not enabled, resources can not come online on more than one node in a cluster at a time.
 This behavior prevents multiple nodes from using a single resource or from answering client requests.
 Fire drill service groups do not interact with outside clients or with other instances of resources, so they can safely come online even when the application service group is online.

-Typically, you would enable the FireDrill attribute for the resource type used the configure the agent.
-For example, in a service group monitoring SQL Server 2008, enable the FireDrill attribute for the SQLServer2008 and the SQLFilestream resource types.
+Typically, you would enable the FireDrill attribute for the resource type that are used to configure the agent.

 To enable the FireDrill attribute